MarioHdzCtu/angular-registry-frontend/README.md

   }
 `

-To run the application can be done either with the Angular CLI command
+To run the application can be done with the Angular CLI command

 `ng serve --proxy-config ./src/proxy.conf.json`

-Or using docker in a container with

-`docker run -d -p4200:4200 --name your-container-name your-image-build-name`

 **Docker deployment**

+Before deploying with docker you need to update the src/environments/environment.ts file with the following structure either manually or via CI tools:

+`
+export const environment = {
+    server_url: The server IP in which the Angular App is running, if using local can be used with localhost. [http](http://XXXX.XXXX.XXXX.XXXX:XXXX) - if using nginx port will be the nginx's listening port not the angular app port (eg. 80)
+};
+`

 Build image with normal command